Kotlin/dataframe/docs/StardustDocs/topics/readSqlDatabases.md

 **ResultSet.readDataFrame(connection: Connection, limit: Int, inferNullability: Boolean): AnyFrame**

-Reads the data from a `ResultSet` and converts it into a DataFrame.
+Reads the data from a `ResultSet` and converts it into a `DataFrame`.

 `connection` is the connection to the database (it's required to extract the database type) that the `ResultSet` belongs to.